publishpress/PublishPress-Blocks/readme.txt

 2. Make sure that an edition profile is linked to your account for example if you're in admin user role make sure that an edition profile is setup to be loaded for admins
 3. Advanced Gutenberg is pretty well integrated with native Gutenberg, some blocks are new some other are original Gutenberg blocks but supercharged by new features

+= Does the Advanced Gutenberg custom styles works with the Gutenberg CSS block class? = Both are loaded from a separated stylesheet file and ofeer 2 ways to style your blocks.
+The Gutenberg default CSS class apply a CSS class on a single block then you can cretate your CSS on an external file.
+The Advanced Gutenberg Custom CSS can be created from the plugin configuration and applied from a dropdown list to any block.

 == Screenshots ==

 1. Profile edition with edition tool selection